Helping Your Children Feel at Home while Sharing Custody

 Develop a routine: Having a schedule for how things work when they’re staying at your house will help kids feel more stable and secure.
 It’s less important that the routine is the same at your house as it is at their other parent’s house; predictability, wherever they’re staying, is what’s most important for your child.

-If you’re facing an Illinois family law issue in the Chicagoland area, such as a divorce or dispute over child custody, contact the compassionate and effective Carol Stream family law attorneys at Johnson, Westra, Broecker, Whittaker & Newitt for a consultation, at 630-665-9600, with additional offices in St. Charles and Chicago.
+If you’re facing an Illinois family law issue in the Chicagoland area, such as a divorce or dispute over child custody, contact the compassionate and effective Carol Stream family law attorneys at Johnson, Westra, Broecker, Whittaker & Newitt for a consultation, at 630-665-9600.